giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 gs-<installation-name>
 ```

-This context is selected automatically as the current context, so you should be ready to use kubectl with the management API.
+This context is selected automatically as the current context, so you are ready to use kubectl with the management API.

 When switching back to this context, it should not be necessary to go through the web-based authentication flow again. `kubectl` will automatically refresh the authentication token when needed, without your interaction.